zDevelopers/BelovedBlocks/README.md

 ## Configuration

-The plugin can be configured using the `config.yml` file (it can be found here `/tree/master/src/main/resources`).
+The plugin can be configured using the `config.yml` file (it can be found at `/plugins/BelovedBlocks/config.yml` in your server's folder or [here on git](https://github.com/AmauryCarrade/BelovedBlocks/blob/master/src/main/resources/config.yml)).

 ## License